matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 was assigned a key within our output JSON; data pertaining to that interface was logically put inside a dictionary specific to that interface.
 If we parse the above json into a list of dictionaries in Python, we can access data via regular list and dictionary indexing.
-Since lists and dictionaries are Iterable Python objects, we can use them on our `for` loops to act on all elements of the resulting data.
+Since lists and dictionaries are Iterable Python objects, we can use them in our `for` loops to act on all elements of the resulting data.
 In the snippet below, we print every interface's administative status: